 - You must be 18 years of age.

 Prior knowledge or experience with foreign languages and/or travel abroad is not necessary.
-Students will take a beginner Italian class (if necessary) as part of this program (see above).
+Students will take beginner Italian lessons (if necessary) as part of this program, guided by the faculty (see above).

 The Faculty: Join Professors Tom Paradis, Mark Manone, and Margo Wheeler, who will co-teach the NAU courses taught in Siena.
 All three faculty members teach in the Geographic Science & Community Planning degree program at NAU, in the Department of Geography, Planning & Recreation.
 Together they focus their teaching and research on human and cultural geography, urban planning and design, urban geography and history, geospatial sciences, and GIS mapping techniques.
 Please feel free to speak with or email any of them to ask questions or to find possible ways to help you go.